-For example, if you have current accounts with different banks, TPPs could allow you to see them all in one place without having to log in to separate online banking profiles.
+For example, if you have current accounts or credit cards with different banks, TPPs could allow you to see them all in one place without having to log in to separate online banking profiles.
 A TPP could also use transaction information from your current account to provide a personalised recommendation on what current accounts offer you the best price or the most relevant features.

 2. Third Parties that can initiate payments directly from your current account